Headline graphs are from Creative Commons. Oscar the Octopus is an uncopyrighted original art work created by Walter Elias Disney.

 When the team is stable and in need of only periodic coaching and reinforcement from the Scrum Master.
 They operate more under the XP model than the stereotypical Scrum team (which is often based on start-up Scrum, not mastery.)

-When the roadblocks faced by the team are manageable enough that they don’t pose risk because the Scrum Master is distracted with supporting another team.
+When the roadblocks faced by the team are manageable enough that they don’t pose risk if the Scrum Master is also busy supporting another team.

 When the roadblocks faced by multiple teams tend to be routine and similar, so that the Scrum Master addressing them for one team actually benefits several teams.